 And no, this isn’t going to be an article where I say, “What is Blockchain, What is Bitcoin, Where can I buy it, here’s my Coinbase link, blah blah blah” – nothing against that, and bloggers who have done this are completely okay to use their reach to get some free bitcoin (I think it’s both of us get $10 if you spend $100), but that’s not going to be me.

 To make this clear up front, I’m going to be talking about cryptocurrencies which are looking to be payment solutions and stores of value.
 This is not an investment pitch.
-I’m not an investment advisor, a lawyer, or a certified financial planner.
+I’m not an investment adviser, a lawyer, or a certified financial planner.
 This is not advice.
 I’m hoping to provide a lot of information here.
 With all investments and things regarding money, it’s crucial you do your due diligence, realize that your financial situation is unique to you, and do the necessary research and learning before taking action.
 Personal finance is personal.

 What is Cryptocurrency?